 Does the practice of talaq-e-biddat (instant Talaq) come under the purview of an essential practice of Islam?

-The SC established a 5-Judge Constitution Bench on March 30, 2017, to hear the case.
+The SC established a 5-judge Constitution Bench on 30 March 2017 to hear the case.
 J.S.
 Khehar, the Chief Justice, and Justices Kurian Joseph, R.F.
-Nariman, U.U.
+Nariman, UU.
 Lalit and Abdul Nazeer formed the Bench.
-The Bench considered the case from May 11 to May 19, 2017, and the judgement was handed down on August 22 of that same year.
+The Bench considered the case from 11 May to 19 May 2017, and the judgement was handed down on 22 August of that same year.
 The majority of the 3:2 vote determined that the talaq-e-biddat custom was "manifestly arbitrary" and unlawful.
-Justice Nazeer and Chief Justice Khehar dissented on the grounds that the Right to Religion protected talaq-e-biddat and that Parliament should have drafted legislation to control the practice.
+Justice Nazeer and Chief Justice Khehar dissented because the Right to Religion protected talaq-e-biddat, and Parliament should have drafted legislation to control the practice.

 The SC found that the practice of Triple Talaq or Talaq-e-bidat is not protected by the exception outlined in Article 25 since it is not an essential practice of Islam.